ehernandezvilla/ehernandezvilla.github.io/README.md

 - Location: Chile

 <!-- licence -->
-## License & Inspiration for the design for my page
+## License & Inspiration for the design of this page

 Copyright (c) 2016 - Present, Designed & Developed by [Themefisher](https://themefisher.com)